cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Commercetools-Setup.md

 > **_NOTE:_** Any errors occured while running the script or while processing the payments are logged in src/loggers folder of the plugin.

 # <a name="APIExtensionSetup"></a>API Extension Setup

 ## <a name="PaymentCreate"></a>Payment Create

-An extension triggered by payment create is required to process any actions on a payment.
+An extension triggered by payment create is required to process create action on a payment resource.

 | Property                   | Value                                  | Note                                                                                                  |
 | -------------------------- | -------------------------------------- | ----------------------------------------------------------------------------------------------------- |